CharlesStockman/osConfiguration/shell/zshellNotes.md

 alias g='git'
 ss g would produce sudo git

-## Example 2 -- If an alias conflicts with the name of a command it can be escaped with qutes
+## Example 2 -- If an alias conflicts with the name of a command it can be escaped with quotes
 alias grep='grep --color=auto'
 echo foo | grep fo    # uses grep --color=auto alias from the previous line echo foo | 'grep' fo #  uses the actual grep command

+## Example 3 -- Alias where the name is more than letters and numbers
+alias :q=exit
+alias ..='cd ..'
+alias --='cd -'

 # My Configuration of ZShell